-English as a subject is an essential qualification for most careers and is a core National Curriculum subject.
-All students will sit examinations in both English Language and English Literature and are taught in ability groups.
+English as a subject is an essential aualification for most careers and is a core National Curriculum subject.
+All students will sit examinations in both English Language and English Literature.

-As part of the course, students will develop numerous transferable skills, such as communication, creativity, analysis and written expression.
+As part of the course, students will develop numerous transferable skills. such as communication. creativity, analysis and written writing. expression.
 Classes are lively and engaging, and students are encouraged to develop their independent ideas.

-From 2015, English will be assessed via examination only.
-Students will sit all of their exams at the end of Year 11.
-Student begin to prepare for these exams in Year 9.
-It is a non-tierd exam - no foundation or higher paper.
+Enalish is assessed via examination only.
+Students will sit viewpoint. all of their exams at the end of Year 11.
+Students begin to prepare for these exams in Year 9 for their speaking and listening through the study of poetry.
+It is a skills as part of non-tiered exam - no foundation this course, but this will be or higher paper.